Repro Samples Method for a Performance Guaranteed Inference in General and Irregular Inference Problems: Brief review and comparison with existing and relevant inference procedures

-\quad The repro samples method borrows two important ideas from the aforementioned BFF procedures.
+\quad The development of a repro samples method borrows two important ideas from the aforementioned BFF procedures.
 First, the repro samples method utilizes artificial data samples to help quantify the uncertainty of statistical inference.
-This idea has been used in the bootstrap, ABC, GFI, and Monte-Carlo hypothesis testing procedures, among others.
-A key aspect of utilizing artificial data samples for inference in these procedures is the common attempt to match (in a certain way) the artificial data with the observed sample.
+This idea has been utilized in the approaches of bootstrap, ABC, GFI, and Monte-Carlo hypothesis testing, as well as more recent {\it simulation-based inference} (SBI) methods \citep{dalmasso2022,tomaselli2025robustsimulationbasedinference}, among others.
+In these approaches, a key aspect of using artificial data samples for inference is the common attempt to match (in a certain way) the artificial data with the observed sample.
+This matching is done by directly comparing either the value or distribution of the artificial $\*y^*$ (or its summary statistic) with that of $\*y_{obs}$ (or its summary statistic).
 See \cite{Thornton2022} for a more elaborated discussion.
-This matching is done by directly comparing either the value or distribution of the artificial $\*y^*$ (or its summary statistic) with that of $\*y_{obs}$ (or its summary statistic).
-The proposed repro samples method fully utilizes the artificial samples and the matching idea to both develop inference and solve computational questions.
-In addition, the repro samples method also borrows an idea from the IM development to quantify the inference uncertainty by first assessing the uncertainty of the unobserved $\*u^{rel}$.
-These two important ideas have guided us to develop both finite and asymptotic inferences under the frequentist framework without the need to use any likelihood or decision theoretical criteria.
-We consider that the repro samples method is a further development (generalization and refinements) of these aforementioned existing BFF procedures.
+The proposed repro samples method fully utilizes artificial samples and the matching idea to both develop inference approaches (e.g., Sections~\ref{sec:general} and \ref{sec: nuisance_control}) and solve computational questions (e.g., Section \ref{sec:finding_candidates}).
+In addition, the repro samples method also borrows an idea from the IM development to quantify the inference uncertainty by first assessing the uncertainty of the unobserved $\*u^{rel}$, although the repro samples method goes further to emphasize the use of a nuclear mapping function, which makes the approach more flexible and effective for many complex inference problems.
+Here, by using the nuclear mapping function, our comparison is a little more flexible too, not limiting to only the direct comparison of the value or distribution of the artificial $\*y^*$ (or its summary statistic) with that of $\*y_{obs}$ (or its summary statistic).
+The use of a nuclear mapping function is also closely connected to a test statistic used in a classical Neyman-Pearson test, although it is even more flexible than the notion of test statistic (see more details in Section~\ref{sec:NeymanInversion}).